GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ENTRYPOINT [ "./entrypoint.sh" ]
 ```

-We’ll build a Docker image from that, push it to `${DOCKER_REGISTRY}/usersvc:step1`, then fire up a Kubernetes deployment and service with it.
+To get the Flask app going in Kubernetes requires building the Docker image, pushing it to `usersvc:step1` in your chosen Docker registry, then setting up a Kubernetes deployment and service with it.
 The deployment, in `usersvc/deployment.yaml`, looks almost the same as the one for `postgres`, just with a different image name:

 ```
 spec: